NuclearPickleTV/React-Waitlist-Template/README.md

 2. Edit the `index.html` file in order to add SEO and customize the tab title.

 ## Issues
-Feel free to add an issue and I will look into it
+Feel free to add an issue and I will look into it.

 ## Contributions
-I warmly welcome any contributions and will gladly merge them if suitable
+I warmly welcome any contributions and will gladly merge them if suitable.

 ## Usage
 DO NOT RESELL THIS SOURCE CODE.
 FEEL FREE TO MODIFY AND USE THIS FOR ANY PERSONAL AND COMMERCIAL PROJECTS.